Pentagon set to begin COVID-19 vaccinations on small scale

 A few dozen of the Pentagon’s leaders, including the acting defense secretary, Christopher Miller, and Gen. Mark Milley, chairman of the Joint Chiefs of Staff, are to be among those receiving early vaccinations, said Pentagon spokesman Jonathan Hoffman.
 Some of those leaders will get their shots in public in order to demonstrate the Pentagon’s confidence in the vaccine’s safety, he said.

+Separately, officials said that as part of the military’s continuing support for state and local governments fighting the pandemic, 45 military medical personnel will be sent to Wisconsin this week to support four civilian hospitals.
+They are acting on a request for assistance by the Federal Emergency Management Agency.
+Military medical personnel already are helping at hospitals in Texas and North Dakota.

-The Pentagon is to received slightly fewer than 44,000 doses of the vaccine initially, he said.
+The Pentagon is to received slightly fewer than 44,000 doses of the Pfizer vaccine initially, Hoffman said.
 The timing depends on when the FDA gives the go-ahead for distribution and use of the Pfizer vaccine.

 In their first evaluation of the Pfizer vaccine, FDA scientists this week confirmed that it offers strong protection, setting the stage for the government to green light the biggest vaccination effort in the nation’s history.
 The FDA’s independent advisers were to meet Thursday to debate whether evidence was strong enough to recommend vaccinating millions of Americans.
 A final FDA decision and the first shots could follow within days.